Couple Counseling for Sexual and Emotional Problems

-This closeness leads to good intercourse.
+This closeness leads to good connection which leads to better erotic encounters, including intercourse.
 The number of couples with sexual dysfunction has increased, and of special concern is the number of relationships that are non sexual.

 Hypoactive sexual desire is a common reason for couples to separate within the first two years of marriage.
 Other common reasons are fertility issues and extramarital affairs.

 Couples therapy focuses on the couple.
 The couple is the client not the individual.
 That is not to say individual work is not done… it is each individual’s responsibility to do their own work.

 If it is deemed necessary that more individual work is needed, then an additional therapist is required.
 Couples therapy is most likely put on “hold” until that therapy is done.

 I meet with couples together first, to assess if sex therapy is the best place for them to address their concerns, and if I am a fit for them as well.

 Next I meet with each individually and obtain a sexual health history.
 These are conducted to get a clear, uncensored view of their relational, psychological and sexual development.